digitallawyer/openlegaldictionary/_definitions/averment.md

 ---
 title: Averment
 permalink: "/definitions/averment.html"
 body: In pleading.
-A positive statement of facts, ln opposition to argument or inference.
+A positive statement of facts, in opposition to argument or inference.
   1 Chit.
 Pl.
 320
 published_at: '2018-07-07'
 layout: post